-It’s our privilege to work with some of the finest men and women I’ve known: A dedicated, hard-working and caring staff and the wonderful Caring Community that supports them.
+At Hospice of Havasu, it’s our privilege to work with a dedicated, hard-working and caring staff and the wonderful Caring Community that supports them.

-Hospice care has become a major part of the American health care scene in the past several years.
-More of us are deciding, when our bodies finally start to give up, that we want to be free of pain, we want to be with friends and family, we want to be in charge of the care we receive.
+Hospice care has become a major part of the American health care scene.
+More of us are deciding that when our bodies start to give up, that we want to be free of pain and be with friends and family, and in charge of the care we receive.

 That’s why Hospice of Havasu is the not-for-profit choice for so many of our friends and neighbors.

-All those services, many only provided by Hospice of Havasu, are paid for by you as a donor.
+All of those services, many provided only by Hospice of Havasu, are paid for by you as a donor.

 We will, of course, thank you for your donation.

 The real thanks, however, you’ll probably not hear — it will be from the hundreds and hundreds of patients and families you help.

-If you have any questions about donations or ways you can help Hospice of Havasu, Click Here.
+If you have any questions about donations or ways you can help, please email Hospice of Havasu.

 Our Caring Community